 Welcome to our Garden Resource Page.
 A page dedicated to over 100 of our gardening articles, tips, tricks and hints.
 Everything from starting your own seeds or a low maintenance raised row garden – to planting, harvesting and everything in

 Welcome to Old World Garden Farms!
-Just five short years ago on a crisp fall weekend, we began work on what we now call Old World Garden Farms.
+Just six short years ago on a crisp fall weekend, we began work on what we now call Old World Garden Farms.
 A little 3 acre plot of land in the middle of Ohio,

 Check out our latest articles to the blog